 Discovering Gaudí through seven of his wonders

 Seven of Gaudí's works which have been declared World Heritage Sites by UNESCO can be found in Barcelona and its surrounding areas.
 After visiting them, you will understand why his architecture is said to be reminiscent of natural forms and why he is considered a genius.
 Specifically, there is Casa Milà, Casa Batlló, the Basilica of the Sagrada Familia, Casa Vicens, the crypt in the Colonia Güell, Palau Güell and Park Güell.
 Outside Catalonia, Capricho (in Comillas, Cantabria) and Casa Botines (in León) are also highly recommended.

 Go to a play in a 17th-century theatre that still puts on Golden Age classics

-Corral de Comedias de Almagro is the only theatre from the seventeenth century to retain its original structure and which still puts on great works from the Spanish Golden Age (an era, between the sixteenth and seventeenth centuries, when Spanish culture acquired enormous strength).
+Corral de Comedias de Almagro is the only 17th-century theatre retaining its original structure and still putting on classic works from the Spanish Golden Age (the sixteenth and seventeenth centuries, when Spanish culture became extraordinarily rich and innovative).
 In July it celebrates its International Classical Theatre Festival, but it also organises guided and dramatised tours which are highly recommended.
 Another cultural secret?
-The Corral de Comedias de Alcalá de Henares is one of the oldest public theatres in the Western world.
+The Corral de Comedias de Alcalá de Henares (Community of Madrid) is one of the oldest public theatres in the Western world.